eddiedunnteaching/cit301/FinalProject.md

  ```

-Let's do a real example with our server.
+Let's do another real example with our server.
 Let's install an apache web server using the apt module.

 ```bash
 ansible all -i 52.55.1.42, -m ansible.builtin.apt -a "name=apache2 state=present" --become